top of page

 Exploring the Splenic Center in Human Design

-The Splenic Center is one of my favourite centers in the chart — it is defined in my design and also determines my Authority.
-Before I encountered Human Design, I already had a felt sense of what spontaneous, instinctive knowing felt like.
-Decisions that arrived without reasoning, hunches that did not come from the mind, a kind of navigational sense that others sometimes found difficult to follow.
+The Splenic Center is one of my favourite centers in the chart, it is defined in my design and also determines my Authority.
+Before I encountered Human Design, I already had a felt sense of what spontaneous, instinctive knowing felt like, decisions that arrived without reasoning, hunches that did not come from the mind.
 Understanding the Splenic Center gave that experience a language and a context.
+The Oldest Awareness Center The Splenic Center is one of three awareness cente

 bottom of page